EdyTheCow/ente-selfhost/README.md

 <b>NOTE:</b>
-For anyone reading this, the documentation is probably quite outdated as I ended up using Immich due to a few big limitation Ente has.
+For anyone reading this, the documentation is probably quite outdated as I ended up using Immich due to a few big limitations Ente has.
 The web deployment side of documentation might be still useful!

 # 📖 About